 Customers sure are hard to please.
 Not only do they want things delivered faster and cheaper, they also want a greater variety: More products, more variations on existing products, more accessories and add-ons.
-More, more more.
+More, more, more.

-A study by Motorola found that by 2018, 54% of warehouses planned to increase order volumes and the number of inventory SKUs.
 With every new SKU comes additional complexity.
 Where will it be stored?
 How should it be packed?
 How much will it cost to ship?

-Most companies we work with start by trying to streamline the packaging options (simplifying carton mix, trying to find a one-size-fits-all box) and adding labor resources to cover the churn of turnover rates and keep production levels steady.
+Most companies we work with start by trying to streamline packaging options (simplifying carton mix, trying to find a one-size-fits-all box) and adding labor resources to cover the churn of turnover rates and keep production levels steady.

-What most don’t realize is that one-size-fits-all boxes are an enormous source of excess waste (too much void fill material), increased damage (not enough protection for the item inside), and a drain on productivity (each box can take up to 60 seconds on average to assemble, fill, and seal).
+What most don’t realize is that one-size-fits-all boxes are an enormous source of excess waste (too much void-fill material), increased damage (not enough protection for the item inside) and a drain on productivity (each box can take up to 60 seconds on average to assemble, fill and seal).

 Inflatable packaging materials that can be stored flat and inflated when needed can:

 - Reduce warehouse storage space by as much as 75 percent

 - Reduce the amount of material needed in each box by 50 percent without increasing the risk of damage

 - Flex to fit and protect an infinite variety of orders, reducing the need for additional packaging materials